adaa-polsl/LR-Rules/README.md

 ## Installation and usage

 UPDATE: LR-rules is now the part of [RuleKit](https://github.com/adaa-polsl/RuleKit) - our comprehensive suite for rule-based learning.
-Please use RuleKit for your analyses.
+We suggest using RuleKit for analyses as we constatly improve its functionality and keep it up to date.

 ## Citing